COMBAR Constitution

 Philippa Hopkins KC (Essex Court Chambers)

-Ben Lask (Monckton)
+Ben Lask (Monckton Chambers)

 Angharad Parry (Twenty Essex)

-Ben Woolgar (Brick Court)
+Ben Woolgar (Brick Court Chambers)

 Wellbeing and Mentoring Committee Chair: Oliver Caplin KC (Twenty Essex); Vice-Chair: Helen Morton (Essex Court Chambers)